The-Last-Cookie/secure-networking/tools/nessus/nessus.md

 In the `Services` dialogue (*services.msc*), remote registry must be activated (set to `Automatic`) so that Nessus can scan the system for insecure registry configurations.[^remote-registry]

+#### Windows Management Instrumentation (WMI)

+Like the remote registry, WMI must be active while scanning.

 #### File and printer sharing

 File and printer sharing needs to be activated for the scan.